reliantsolutions/hiera-redis/README.md

 Configuration
 =============
-In hiera.yaml, the folowing options can be defined if needed:
+In hiera.yaml, the following options can be defined if needed:
 <pre>
 :redis:
   :password: clearp@ssw0rd